petraeerikinharju/NLP/README.md

 `sentences, labels = extract_sentences_and_labels(dataset)`\
 add another variable to the method.
 See the method definition above this for-loop.)

 The *Interface.py* contains a simple interface to check similarities between two input sentences.
+It takes a couple of seconds to run because the code first runs the *Semantic_sim.py*

 *similarities.xlsx* is a spreadsheet of the STSS-131 sentence pairs, human made similarities, sim1 and sim2.